3 Research Groups Working on Reducing and Converting CO2 into Renewable Energy (REC)

 As the threats related to climate change grow, research teams worldwide are developing ways to transition to the use of renewable power.
 Furthermore, they’re attempting to undo centuries of human-caused environmental damage by extracting carbon dioxide directly from greenhouse-gas-emitting sources and the atmosphere.5

-By keeping an eye out for emerging technologies and partnering with groups generating renewable energy, individuals and businesses can demonstrate their dedication to a sustainable future with renewable energy credits.
+By keeping an eye out for emerging technologies and partnering with groups generating renewable energy, individuals and businesses can demonstrate their dedication to a sustainable future with renewable energy credits and carbon credit providers.

 But, how do they work?